ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 rc = hello(db);
 ```

-This provides a valid db handle to our procedure.
+This provides a valid database handle to our procedure.
 Note that the procedure
-doesn't know what database it is supposed to operate on, it expects to be handed
+doesn't know what database it is supposed to operate on; it expects to be handed
 a suitable database on a silver platter.
-In fact any given proc could be used
+In fact, any given procedure could be used
 with various databases at various times.
 Just like SQLite, CQL does not enforce
-any particular database setup; it does what you tell it to.
+any particular database setup; it just uses the provided database.

-When `hello` runs we begin with
+When `hello` runs, we begin with:

 ```sql
 create table my_data(t text not null);